 Thank you for your interest in our visiting student elective.
 We truly enjoy having visiting students rotate in our department.
 Our visiting students are highly anticipated by our faculty and residents.
 Many of our current residents first experienced our program through a visiting student rotation.
 We recruit heavily from our competitive extern pool.
 Click here to read about our clerkship.
 Be sure to explore our website, including the history of our program and our resident curriculum.

 We hope you find the following information helpful as you consider rotating with us.
 If you are interested in doing a rotation in the Emergency Medicine department, please follow this link for general information: UMKC School of Medicine Visiting Student Electives.
 Students from outside institutions must apply for this rotation through Visiting Student Application Service (VSAS).

 Visiting students will spend all of their clinical time at Truman Medical Center, the primary training site of our Emergency Medicine residency.
 Truman Medical Center is a Level 1 Trauma Center with 62,000 adult patient visits per year.
 Students participate in direct patient care under the supervision of attendings and senior residents.
 Five days per week, students benefit from the presence of an additional “teaching resident”, whose primary goal is to take the student’s learning experience to the next level.

-Students work an average of 12 eight-hour shifts, including one nursing shift and one or two ambulance ride-a-alongs with a local EMS agency.
+Students work an average of 12 eight-hour shifts, including one 6-hour nursing shift.
 There is ample opportunity to see and perform a variety of procedures.
 We encourage our students to be active in the care of their patients, and we expect students to present patients directly to faculty.